Insight 101: Summative Assessment

 Your school will usually need a custom mark scheme adding to let you capture your teacher assessments of pupils' attainment.

-If you're just getting started with Insight and haven't told us about your school's assessment approach yet, you'll see a default mark scheme called Teacher Judgements, which allows you to enter the judgements Well Below, Below, Just Below, On-track and Gtr.
-Depth:
+If you're just getting started with Insight and haven't told us about your school's assessment approach yet, you'll see a default mark scheme called Teacher Judgements, which allows you to enter the judgements Below, Just Below, On-track and Gtr.
+Depth.

 Some schools continue to use this simple, point-in-time style assessment going forward, others make small adjustments to the wording.
-Still others choose something completely different, such as a Yearly Bands style approach.
+Still others choose something completely different, such as a linear Steps approach.

 The key thing to remember is that you aren't restricted to any "Insight approach".
 Insight is designed to be collaborative, so as your assessment policy grows and changes, we'll work with you to ensure that Insight grows and changes with you.